By Katherine Long | Editor and Tom Maguire | Associate Editor

 Home parish: St. Anne, Mother of Mary, Mexico

-With experience as a lector, a faith formation instructor, and a member of the Charismatic Renewal, Deacon O’Loughlin began exploring a vocation to the diaconate.
+With experience as a lector, a faith formation instructor, and a member of the Charismatic Renewal, O’Loughlin began exploring a vocation to the diaconate.
 After completing Formation for Ministry, he began studying to be a deacon in 2012.

-He was asked to consider focusing on chaplaincy, which he agreed to.
+O’Loughlin was asked to consider focusing on chaplaincy, which he agreed to.
 “I found out it was a great fit,” he said.

-Chaplaincy will continue to be the heart of his ministry after ordination, Deacon O’Loughlin said.
+Chaplaincy will continue to be the heart of his ministry after ordination, O’Loughlin said.
 He’s been hired as a chaplain at Iroquois, and he also hopes to maintain a shift at the hospital.
 On the parish level, he hopes to get involved in home visitation and looks forward to preaching.

-The focus of the diaconate is “on service,” Deacon O’Loughlin said.
+The focus of the diaconate is “on service,” O’Loughlin said.
 “I feel that is an extension of my growth.”

 Home parish: Christ the King, Liverpool

-Ten years ago, Deacon Ruf was at the IGNITE Catholic Men’s Conference.
+Ten years ago, Michael Ruf was at the IGNITE Catholic Men’s Conference.
 At the end of the conference, master of ceremonies Father Joe O’Connor asked anyone discerning a call to the priesthood or the diaconate to stand.

 His formation as a deacon has built on his parish-level experience with marriage prep, the choir, and faith formation, as well as his studies in the Formation for Ministry program in the 1990s.
 After ordination, he hopes to focus on ministering to young people in his parish and on taking care of the parish’s day-to-day needs.